OpenEvalProject/evals/manuscripts/elife-67340/v2/manuscript.md

 ## Materials and methods

-## Study system
+### Study system

 The Calanda Biodiversity Observatory (CBO) consists of four publicly owned meadows located along a 1101 m elevational gradient (648 m to 1749 m) below tree-line on the south-eastern slope of Mount Calanda (46°53′59.5″N 9°28′02.5″E) in the canton of Graubünden (Figure 2).
 The mean annual temperature at 550 m altitude is 10°C and the mean annual precipitation is 849 mm (MeteoSwiss, 2020), with temperature declining and precipitation increasing as elevation increases (e.g. in 2013 and 2014, mean temp and precipitation at 1400 m were 7°C and 1169 mm, respectively; Alexander et al., 2015).
 The soil in the area is generally calcareous and has low water retention (Alexander et al., 2015; Eggenberg and Möhl, 2013).
 The four CBO meadows are variable in size (roughly 8–40 Ha), and separated by forests and at least 500 m elevation.
 Meadows are maintained through grazing and mowing, a typical form of land use in the Swiss Alps (Bätzing, 2015), and cover collinean (< 800 m) mountain (800 m–1500 m) and subalpine (1500–2200 m) vegetation zones (Eggenberg and Möhl, 2013; Ozenda, 1985).
 The CBO meadows are grazed by cattle twice per year as the cattle are moved between low and high altitudes.

 Increasing elevation is associated with changes in a variety of abiotic conditions, including a reduction in temperature.
 Temperature decreases approximately 0.4–0.7 °C for each 100 m increase in elevation because of lower air pressure in high elevations, a phenomenon known as the altitudinal temperature lapse rate (Barry, 2008).
 The altitudinal temperature lapse rate varies among years and even days, usually being lower in winters and during nights.
 Typical altitudinal temperature lapse rates in the Alps vary from –0.54°C/100 m to –0.58°C/100 m (Rolland, 2003).

-## Study design
+### Study design

 The CBO consists of a nested set of observational units (Figure 2).
 Each meadow contains 4–7, .25 ha sites (n = 22 sites).
 Sites were selected to maximize coverage over each meadow, avoiding roads that would cross the sites and large trees, shrubs and rocks that could create a forest- or shrub-type habitat that differs from grassland, and were placed sufficiently far from forest edges so that they were not shaded by the forest canopy.
 Each site is 50 m x 50 m and contains a grid of nine evenly spaced, 4 m2 large-plots, with the exception of one site (I3), which is 100 m x 25 m and contains 10 large plots due to its shape.
 Altogether, there are 199 large plots.
 In each site, large plots are arranged in a grid with the center of each plot separated by at least 20 m distance from its nearest neighbor.
 The location of the grid was randomized within each site and always located at least 2 m from the site edge.
 Each large plot is subdivided into four, 1 m2 subplots (n = 796).
 At each site, five large plots were selected to contain an intensively surveyed module (ISM), which consisted of two 50 cm-diameter, round small plots, placed in opposite subplots (n = 110 ISMs consisting of 220 small plots).
 These intensively surveyed small plots are the smallest unit of observation used in this study (Figure 2).

-## Quantification of host community structure
+### Quantification of host community structure

 In July 2019, we recorded the identity and visually quantified the percent cover of all plant taxa in each small plot (n = 220).
 Vegetation surveys entailed the same two researchers searching within the subplot area for all vascular plants present in the subplot, before jointly estimating the total percent cover of each species (Halbritter et al., 2020).
 Plant individuals that were growing outside the small plot, but whose foliage extended into the small plot, were included in this survey.
 Plant taxa were identified with the help of plant identification literature (Eggenberg et al., 2018; Eggenberg and Möhl, 2013; Lauber et al., 2018).
 The survey started at the lowest elevation and continued higher in order to survey the meadows approximately at the same phase of the growing season in relation to one another.
 The survey was initiated at least 4 days after cows had grazed each meadow (Supplementary file 1a).

 We evaluated changes in two components of host community structure to evaluate indirect effects of environmental conditions on disease: host species richness and community-weighted mean host pace-of-life.
 These two components of host community structure commonly respond to changing environmental conditions (Descombes et al., 2017; Hulshof et al., 2013), and represent important characteristics of host communities that influence disease risk (Joseph et al., 2013; Liu et al., 2018; Liu et al., 2017).
 We quantified community-weighted mean host pace-of-life using the TRY database (Kattge et al., 2020).
 We first extracted six traits for every host taxon in the database (plant photosynthetic rate, leaf chlorophyll content, leaf lifespan, leaf nitrogen content, leaf phosphorus content, and specific leaf area), omitting tree seedlings, which are functionally dissimilar from the more dominant herbaceous taxa, and taxa that could not be identified to host genus, which together, never accounted for more than 7% cover in a plot (mean = 0.04%).
 Unknown taxa that could be identified to the genus level were assigned genus-level estimates for each host trait, by taking the mean of the trait value for all members of that genus that had been observed on Mount Calanda during extensive vegetation surveys (Supplementary file 1e).
 We then performed full-information maximum-likelihood factor analysis to produce a single axis representing covariation in the functional traits associated with host pace-of-life using the umxEFA function in r-package umx (Bates et al., 2019).
 This approach allows each host taxon to be assigned a value for host pace-of-life, even if that taxon is missing some values for individual functional traits.
 Finally, we calculated a single value for each small plot (n = 220) using the community-weighted mean of host pace-of-life (hereafter community pace-of-life).
-The community weighted mean (CWM) was calculated as:CWM=∑i=1Nsppixi
+The community weighted mean (CWM) was calculated as:

+$$
+CWM=\sumi=1Nspp_{i}x_{i}
+$$

 where Nsp is the number of taxa within a plot with a pace-of-life trait value in the dataset, pi is the relative abundanceof taxon, i, in the plot (i.e. the absolute vegetative cover of taxon, i, divided by the total absolute cover of all taxa in the plot), and xi is the host pace-of-life value for taxon, i.

-## Quantification of disease
+### Quantification of disease

 A survey of foliar disease symptoms was carried out in August 2019 by estimating the percent of leaf area damaged by foliar fungal parasites on up to five leaves of twenty randomly selected host individuals per small plot (n = 18,203 leaves on 4400 host individuals across 220 small plots).
 The disease survey was conducted by placing a grid of 20 equally spaced grill sticks into the ground, with each stick having a distance of 10 cm to its nearest neighbor (Figure 2—figure supplement 1).
 The 20 plant individuals that were most touching the sticks were then identified, and the five oldest non-senescing leaves on each plant were visually surveyed for foliar disease symptoms following the plant pathogen and invertebrate herbivory protocol in Halbritter et al., 2020.
 The survey was carried out on leaves, because symptoms are highly visible and easily grouped into parasite types on leaves.
 On each leaf, we estimated the leaf area (%) that was covered by disease symptoms.
 Some plant individuals had fewer than five leaves, so fewer than five leaves were surveyed on those plants.
 Unlike the vegetation survey, the disease survey was not conducted in elevational order due to logistical constrains related to site accessibility.
 Small plots were surveyed between 29 July and 19 August 2019 (Supplementary file 1a), which we observed to be time of peak plant biomass in this system.

 Disease was assessed for each small plot using community parasite load, calculated as the mean leaf area damaged by all parasites on a host, multiplied by the relative abundance of that host species from the July vegetation survey, and then summed across all hosts in the plot (Halliday et al., 2019, Halliday et al., 2017; e.g., Mitchell et al., 2002).

-## Quantification of environmental conditions
+### Quantification of environmental conditions

 Soil temperature (6 cm below the soil surface), soil surface temperature, air temperature (12 cm above the soil surface), and soil volumetric moisture content were recorded at 15 minute intervals for 22–37 days (average 31 days) in the central large plot of each site (n = 22) using a TOMST-4 datalogger (Wild et al., 2019).
 The total duration of measurement varied because some of the dataloggers had to be moved earlier or temporarily because of mowing or grazing activities (Supplementary file 1a).

-## Statistical analysis
+### Statistical analysis

 All statistical analyses were performed in R version 3.5.2 (R Development Core Team, 2015).
 We assessed the association between elevation and environmental conditions by fitting linear models with the lm function.
 All other analyses consisted of fitting linear mixed models with an identity link and Gaussian likelihoods using the lme function in the nlme package (Pinheiro et al., 2016).
 In order to meet assumptions of normality and homoscedasticity, we square-root transformed community parasite load and added an identity variance structure (varIdent function) for each site, which based on visual inspection of residuals of each model, exhibited considerable heteroscedasticity (Pinheiro et al., 2016; Zuur et al., 2009).
 Each model included large plots, sites, and meadows as nested random intercepts to account for non-independence among observations due to the sampling design of the CBO.
 Full equations and parameters for these models are available on Github (https://github.com/fhalliday/Calanda19/tree/Calanda19_disease_submission; Halliday, 2021; copy archived at swh:1:rev:86ce01777c396840455fd67a3ff5cd8420e8df21).